Yuppiechef/datomic-schema/README.md

   (d/transact
    (d/connect url)
    (concat
-    (s/build-parts d/tempid (dbparts))
+    (s/generate-parts d/tempid (dbparts))
-    (s/build-schema d/tempid (dbschema)))))
+    (s/generate-schema d/tempid (dbschema)))))

+(defn -main [& args]
+  (setup-db db-url))
 ```

 You can play around with the example project if you want to see this in action.

-The crux of this is in the (s/build-parts) and (s/build-schema), which turns your defparts and defschemas into a nice long list of datomic schema transactions.
+The crux of this is in the (s/generate-parts) and (s/generate-schema), which turns your parts and schemas into a nice long list of datomic schema transactions.

 Also notice that :enum resolves to a :ref type, the vector can be a list of strings: ["Pending" "Active" "Inactive" "cancelled"] or a list of keywords as shown.
 String will be converted to keywords by lowercasing and converting spaces to dashes, so "Bad User" will convert to :user.status/bad-user.

-Last, but not least, the schemas that you define attaches themselves to their named vars, as you'd expect a def to do (not true for the defpart, unfortunately), so you can open up the structure and look at it.
+Lastly, the result of (s/schema) and (s/part) are simply just datastructures - you can build them up yourself, add your own metadata or store them off.
+Your call.

 ## Why pass in the d/tempid?